- HR Service

 Our new employee will:

-- Understand departmental goals and the strategic vision of the University, and recognize how his/her job contributes to their achievement
+- Understand departmental goals and the strategic vision of the University, and recognize how their job contributes to their achievement

 - Have a good understanding of departmental procedures, customs and traditions

-- Feel like part of the team, and is supported by his/her manager and colleagues during his/her transition into the workplace
+- Feel like part of the team, and is supported by their manager and colleagues during their transition into the workplace

-- Have access to the resources and information necessary to assist him/her in becoming a successful member of the department/division and the organization
+- Have access to the resources and information necessary to assist them in becoming a successful member of the department/division and the organization

 Tools For a Successful Orientation - Provided by Human Resources